 Incontinence can happen when your loved one no longer recognizes the urge to go to the bathroom.
 They may not even be aware that their bowels have moved.
 Recognizing their cues early on can help—some people get restless, pull at their clothing, or turn red in the face.

 Once accidents start happening, it’s time to use incontinence products.
-There are many different types available, and finding the right product for your loved one can make life easier.
-Learning the signs and responding quickly can sometimes help prevent accidents.
+There are many different types available—pads, briefs, washable underwear, bed protectors, and even chair liners.
+Finding the right product for your loved one can make daily life easier and help preserve their dignity.
+Some caregivers find that using a combination (like pads for daytime and briefs for night) works best.

 Understanding the different over-the-counter bowel Medications